 Optimizely uses Microsoft SQL Server to store content and other information created in the system.
 All database editions including SQL Azure are supported.
 A database with the Optimizely schema is automatically created when creating new sites from the Visual Studio integration.
 Each version of the database schema targets a specific version of Optimizely.

-On-premise Optimizely sites in production use Microsoft Internet Information Services (IIS), which is a flexible, general-purpose web server that runs on Windows operating systems to serve requested HTML pages or files.
-When developing locally, you can use IIS Express which is included with Visual Studio, and then move to the full IIS when ready to go live.
+On-premise Optimizely sites in production typically use Microsoft Internet Information Services (IIS), which is a flexible, general-purpose web server that runs on Windows operating systems to serve requested HTML pages or files.
+When developing locally, you can use Kestrel or IIS Express which is included with Visual Studio, and then move to the full IIS when ready to go live.
 See Deployment.

 An Optimizely solution can be hosted in the cloud or on-premise.
 Cloud-based solutions are a cost-efficient way to manage websites, as these will dynamically scale out and in again depending on traffic volume, and the cost is based on usage and number of running instances.
 You can manage your cloud-based solutions yourself, or use Optimizely DXP.